-Nexo is one of the leading peer-to-peer (P2P) lending platforms that offer investment opportunities in crypto-backed consumer loans.
+Nexo is one of the leading crypto lending platforms that offer investment opportunities in crypto-backed consumer loans.
 You’ll receive 10% annual interest, paid daily.
-Nexo is currently the only P2P lending site in our comparison that offers such high liquidity for investments in secured consumer loans.
-Find out how it works in our in-depth Nexo review.
+Nexo is currently the only crypto lending platform in our comparison that offers such high liquidity for investments in secured consumer loans.
+Find out whether Nexo is legit in our Nexo review.

 Nexo in Numbers

 If you are a loyal follower of our P2P lending reviews, you know by now that we emphasize using every platform’s statistics to get the first impression of its track record.

 On Nexo’s website, you can find some of the main data, however, you won’t find anything substantial.